New measures have been introduced for foreign workers in Canada and Canadian employers who are hiring them.

 If your job category is listed below, you do not need a work permit.
 However, you may need to meet other rules.
 Read the information carefully.

 If your job category is not listed below, you need a work permit.
-You should also find out if you need a labour market opinion.
+You should also find out if you need a Labour Market Impact Assessment.

 Jobs that do not need a work permit